ardanlabs/gotraining/topics/language/pointers/README.md

     * Turn the object BLACK.
     * If this BLACK object points to a WHITE object, the WHITE object is turned GREY and added to the queue.
     * The GC and the application are running concurrently.
+    * Goroutines executing at this time will find their stack reverted back to GREY.
-* **Mark Phase II** is about rescanning because of Write Barrier changes.
+* **Mark Phase II - STW** is about rescanning because of Write Barrier changes.
     * Rescan all GREY stacks and root objects again.
-    * This scan should be quick but required for consistency.
+    * Should be quick but large numbers of active goroutines can cause milliseconds of latency.
-    * Looking for any GREY objects that exist because of the Write Barrier.
     * Call any finalizers on BLACK objects.

 **Sweep Phase**